sam-hearst/tennis_preds/README.md

 ### Data Dictionary

-* Many of the columns are self-explanatory, and so for those I may leave out a description.
+* Many of the columns are self-explanatory, and so for those I leave out a description.
 Other columns that I do not end up using or that were specific to JeffSackmann's repo I will omit.

 tourney_id - a unique identifier for each tournament, such as 2020-888.
 The exact formats are borrowed from several different sources, so while the first four characters are always the year, the rest of the ID doesn't follow a predictable structure.